Nybøllegård, Møn: History

 Christopher Friedenreich Hage was one of the wealthiest merchants on the island of Møn.
 His son Hother Hage pursued a career as a lawyer and politician in Copenhagen.

 In 1853, Hother Hage purchased the Marielyst Mansion at Stege.
-Hother Hage married on 20 June 1856 Emmy Tutein, daughter of Peter Adolph Tutein at Marienborg Manor.
-Hage had around the same time charged the architect Gottlieb Bindesbøll with the design of a new house.
-Bindesbøll had a few years ago completed Stege's new town hall.
+On 20 June 1856, Hother Hage married Emmy Tutein, daughter of Peter Adolph Tutein, at Marienborg Manor.
+Around the same time, Hage had charged the architect Gottlieb Bindesbøll with the design of a new house.
+Bindesbøll had completed Stege's new town hall a few years prior.
 Another source of inspiration for the choice of Bindesbøll as architect may have been Hans Puggaard's cottage Krathuset in Ordrup.
-Puggaard was married to Hage's aunt C. F. Hage (1798–1847).
+Puggaard was married to Hage's sister Bolette Hage (1798–1847).
 Krathuset was commissioned by Puggaard from Bindesbøll as a gift to their children, one of whom was married to the politician Orla Lehmann.
 Hage, Puggaard and Lehmann belonged to the same National Liberal circles.